Charles Roberts (Canadian football)

 Charles Roberts (born April 3, 1979) is an American former professional football running back who played for the Winnipeg Blue Bombers and BC Lions of the Canadian Football League (CFL).
-In 2024 he was inducted into the Winnipeg Blue Bombers Ring of Honour.
+In 2024, he was inducted into the Winnipeg Blue Bombers Ring of Honour.

 College career

 Roberts attended Sacramento State, where he set numerous DI-AA rushing records for the Sac State Hornets football team, including total rushing yards and most yards in a game (409 yards vs Idaho State in 1999).
 His nickname while with the Hornets was "Choo-Choo Charlie", in reference to the train that would often come by behind the stadium during games and practices.
 Upon graduation, he went to Winnipeg, Manitoba, Canada to play for the Canadian Football League team, the Winnipeg Blue Bombers.

 Professional career

 Winnipeg Blue Bombers

-In his 8-year tenure he established himself as one of the premier running backs in the Canadian Football League, earning the nickname "Blink" for his amazing quickness and agility.
+In his 8-year tenure, he established himself as a successful running back in the Canadian Football League, earning the nickname "Blink" for his quickness and agility.
 He led the league in rushing yards in 2006 with 1609 yards and 10 touchdowns, earning a nomination as the East's Most Outstanding Player.

-Off the field he experienced highs and lows.
+Off the field, he experienced highs and lows.
 The enigmatic back missed team flights, led the league in all-purpose yards, pondered retirement, led the league in rushing yards, publicly criticized some decisions, and signed a long-term big money deal to remain as the face of the Bombers.

 Through the 2006 season, Roberts rushed for 8,091 yards in just six seasons with the Blue Bombers.
 He also tallied up 2,732 receiving yards and 57 touchdowns.

-On September 2, 2007 Roberts passed Leo Lewis to become the Winnipeg Blue Bombers all-time leading rusher.
+On September 2, 2007, Roberts passed Leo Lewis to become the Winnipeg Blue Bombers all-time leading rusher.
 At the time, he was fifth all-time in CFL career rushing totals.
 Andrew Harris surpassed Charles Roberts for fifth during the CFL's 2023 rendition of the "Touchdown Atlantic" (TDA), an event which only had been played once during the CFL preseason in 2005 when Roberts was still playing.

 Roberts was selected in 2005 as one of the 20 All-Time Blue Bomber Greats.

 On September 1, 2008, Roberts was traded to the BC Lions for fellow RB Joe Smith.